-Situated in the north-western United States, Oregon is an interesting country to visit, brimmed with amazing places to visit and things to do.
+Situated in the US north-western coast, Oregon is an interesting state to visit, brimming with amazing places and things to do.
 In this post, travel writers and Oregon experts share their favorite places to visit in Oregon.

 Oregon boasts some amazing geographical features, with natural parks, impressive waterfalls, dramatic coastlines, postcard-like beaches it’s a piece of paradise for outdoors lovers.
 However, let’s not underestimate the brilliant cultural scene of quaint cities such as Portland or Bend.
 There is so much to do and see for any kind of travelers from solo explorers to families or couples getaways.

 - Oregon Largest City: Portland (2.4 million people)

 - Oregon Total Population: 4.2 million people (2019 est.)